-- Stay home: people who are mildly ill with COVID-19 are able to isolate at home during their illness.
+- Stay home: people who are mildly ill with COVID-19 are able to self-quarantine at home during their illness.

 - Monitor your symptoms and seek emergency care immediately if your illness is worsening (e.g., difficulty breathing, inability to stay awake, bluish lips or face).
 If seeking medical care, call the doctor's office or emergency room ahead and tell them about your symptoms.

 - Campus Health offers testing for COVID-19 – please call (520) 621-9202 before you come in.

 - Campus Health is testing individuals who are concerned that they are infected with or have been exposed to COVID-19.

 - Campus Health testing is only students, staff, and faculty of the University at this time.

 - Campus Health providers will evaluate patients and order testing if appropriate.

 - Campus Health offers both PCR and Rapid Antigen Testing.